Black Folks Soul Food Baked Macaroni And Cheese

 This post may contain affiliate partner links.
 View our privacy statement HERE.

-Known initially as macaroni pie, mac and cheese was created by James Hemings, an African American enslaved person trained as a culinary chef in France.
+The Black history of mac and cheese runs deep, rooted in soul food, rich in flavor, and celebrated as a timeless staple of comfort and culture.
+Known initially as macaroni pie, mac and cheese was created by James Hemings, an African American enslaved person trained as a culinary chef.
+So, from the very beginning, this dish has been baked, blessed, and downright chef-kissed!

 Ingredients

-The ingredients are key to this classic soul food recipe for Black folks’ mac and cheese.
-The magic lies in the perfect combination of seasonings, macaroni, and cheese.
-A delightful dish comes together as the heavy cream and cheese blend and layer with the pasta.
-These elements create a dish that feels like a warm, comforting embrace!
+The ingredients are the heart of this classic soul food recipe for Black folks’ mac and cheese.
+The magic lies in the perfect harmony of seasonings, macaroni, and cheese, each one playing its part.
+As the heavy cream and cheeses melt and mingle with the pasta, a rich, comforting masterpiece comes together.
+Every bite wraps you up like a warm embrace that’s creamy, cheesy, and full of soul.

 Measurements for the recipe can be found in the printable recipe card below.